RichysHub/Typo_graphics/docs/source/design.rst

 -----------

 This project began when I purchased a Silver Reed SR100 Tabulator typewriter, second hand, for just £1.25.
+I had never owned a typewriter before, and I picked it up out of some latent interest in the mechanics, and of typography.

 .. figure:: ../../../Doc_Images/SR100.png
     :scale: 75%